Top 45+ Flutter Interview Questions And Answers

 With Flutter, you can use GestureDetector or InkWell widgets to manage user interactions like taps and swipes.
 GestureDetector lets you identify several types of motions, such as taps, drags, and scaling, while InkWell gives the widget a visual ripple effect when it is tapped, adding to its interactivity and aesthetic appeal.

-80. Explain the purpose of the Stepper widget in Flutter and when you would use it.
+80. What is the purpose of the Stepper widget in Flutter, and in what situations would you use it?

 Ans: